-- If the power supply has a missing or wrong N-phase, equipment might break down. - Establish proper earthing.
+- If the power supply has a missing or wrong N-phase, equipment might break down. - · Establish proper earthing.
 Do NOT earth the unit to a utility pipe, surge absorber, or telephone earth.
-Incomplete earthing may cause electrical shock. - · Install the required fuses or circuit breakers. - Secure the electrical wiring with cable ties so that the cables do NOT come in contact with sharp edges or piping, particularly on the high-pressure side. - Do NOT use taped wires, stranded conductor wires, extension cords, or connections from a star system.
+Incomplete earthing may cause electrical shock. - Install the required fuses or circuit breakers. - · Secure the electrical wiring with cable ties so that the cables do NOT come in contact with sharp edges or piping, particularly on the high-pressure side. - Do NOT use taped wires, stranded conductor wires, extension cords, or connections from a star system.
 They can cause overheating, electrical shock or fire. - Do NOT install a phase advancing capacitor, because this unit is equipped with an inverter.
-A phase advancing capacitor will reduce performance and may cause accidents.
+A phase advancing capacitor will reduce performance and may cause accidents

-- All wiring must be performed by an authorized electrician and must comply with the applicable legislation. - · Make electrical connections to the fixed wiring. - All components procured on the site and all electrical construction must comply with the applicable legislation.
+- All wiring MUST be performed by an authorised electrician and MUST comply with the applicable legislation. - Make electrical connections to the fixed wiring. - · All components procured on-site and all electrical construction MUST comply with the applicable legislation

-ALWAYS use multicore cable for power supply cables.
+ALWAYS use multicore cable for power supply cables

-6 Installation
+Installation

-6.1 Overview: Installation
+Overview: Installation 6.1